10 Famous Movie and TV Lines in English to Get Your Friends Laughing

 10. “My precious” – The Lord of the Rings

-More recent is this line from “The Lord of the Rings,” which is a trilogy (a set of three books or movies).
+This line is from “The Lord of the Rings,” which is a trilogy (a set of three books or movies).

 If you’re protecting something you love, you can try this to make a joke.
-It could be food, a person or a toy.
-And like “No soup for you!” it’s also used when you don’t want to give something to another person.
-It is also said in a creepy (scary and weird) voice to sound like Gollum.
+It could be about a food, a person or a toy.
+Like “No soup for you!,” it’s also used when you don’t want to give something to another person.
+It’s also said in a creepy (scary and weird) voice to sound like Gollum.

 A: “Is that a new watch?
 Can I see it?”